sdrap/sdrap.github.io/activities/activities.md

 rank: 5
 ---

+2017 May 3rd &mdash; Seminar Talk by [Marcel Nutz](http://www.math.columbia.edu/~mnutz/) of Columbia University in New York City USA
+:   **Date:** May 3rd
+    **Place:** SAIF, 211 West Huaihai Road, Shanghai
+    **Room:** 301
+    **Time:** 15:00 &mdash; 16:00
+    **Title:** Supply and Shorting in Speculative Markets
+    **Abstract:** We study the formation of prices in equilibrium.
+In our model, agents who “agree to disagree” interact in continuous time and give rise to a tractable equilibrium that is described by a PDE of Hamilton-Jacobi-Bellman type and  reveals the influence of speculation, short-selling, and exogenous supply.
+(Work-in-progress with Jose Scheinkman)

 2016 October 27th-29th &mdash; [Workshop on Risk Measures, XVA Analysis, Cost of Capital & Central Counterparties](http://www.samuel-drapeau.info/workshop/)
 :   **Date:** October 27th--29th
     **Place:** SAIF, 211 West Huaihai Road, Shanghai